 8.25 Noncompliance with Regulations

 8.10 Discontinuation of Water Supply.
-District may discontinue water supply to a Customer Service Connection for nonpayment of bills no earlier than the thirty-fifth day following the end of the billing period for which the bill was sent.
-At least five (5) days prior to such discontinuance of water supply, the Customer will be sent a final notice that discontinuance of water supply will be enforced if payment is not made within the time specified in said notice.Customers If a Customer receives water supply at more than one Service Connection and the bill for water supply at any one Service Connection is not paid within the time provided for payment, water supply may be discontinued at all Service Connections utilized by that Customer.
+District may discontinue District Water supply to a Customer Service Connection for nonpayment of bills.
+Prior to discontinuing water service under this Agreement, District must provide Customer thirty (30) days’ advance written notice prior to the proposed discontinuance, specifying the grounds upon which the action is to be taken.
+Before discontinuance of the service, the Customer shall have the opportunity to discuss the reasons for the proposed discontinuance with the District’s General Manager, or their designated agent, who shall be empowered to review all letters and statements, rectify any errors, and settle any controversies pertaining to the discontinuance of service.
+Customers shall be entitled to appeal any decision of the General Manager to the Board of Trustees.
+If a Customer receives District Water supply at more than one Service Connection and the bill for District Water at any one Service Connection is not paid within the time provided for payment, District Water supply may be discontinued at all Service Connections utilized by that Customer.

 8.15 Deposits and Refunds.
-Upon discontinuation of water supply to a Customer for nonpayment, the District shall apply any deposit previously paid by the Customer to the District as credit towards the amount of the Customer’s delinquent bill.
+Upon discontinuation of District Water supply to a Customer for nonpayment, the District shall apply any deposit previously paid by the Customer to the District as credit towards the amount of the Customer’s delinquent bill.
 If the deposit exceeds the amount of any unpaid bill or debt owed to the District, the District will promptly refund the balance of the deposit to the Customer.

 8.20 Resumption of Water Supply After Discontinuation.
-If a Customer defaults in the performance of its Water Sale and Purchase Agreement with the District by reason of nonpayment or any other event of default, the District shall have the right to discontinue water supply to that Customer until all contract payments and other fees due and owing to the District have been paid by Customer.
-In order to resume water supply after any such discontinuance, the Customer will be required to execute a new Water Sale and Purchase Agreement in the form approved by the District’s Board of Trustees and may be required to pay a deposit to the District, in an amount to be determined by the Board of Trustees, sufficient to prepay a significant portion of the bills to be incurred by the Customer for water sale and delivery pursuant to the new Water Sale and Purchase Agreement executed by the Customer and the District.
+If a Customer defaults in the performance of its Uniform Water Sale and Purchase Agreement with the District by reason of nonpayment or any other event of default, the District shall have the right to discontinue District Water supply to that Customer until all contract payments and other fees due and owing to the District have been paid by Customer.
+In order to resume District Water supply after any such discontinuance, the Customer will be required to execute a new Uniform Water Sale and Purchase Agreement in the form approved by the District’s Board of Trustees and may be required to pay a deposit to the District, in an amount to be determined by the Board of Trustees, sufficient to prepay a significant portion of the bills to be incurred by the Customer for water sale and delivery pursuant to the new Uniform Water Sale and Purchase Agreement executed by the Customer and the District.